 With Ward Leonard barely assimilated we were introduced to the 'BTH Type 21' turning gear.
 This was a more lightweight but more versatile equipment.
 However we would be unlucky to come across one of these it seemed, but if we did it would be in a stationary steel cabin at the top of a 200ft.steel tower where it would be rotating a ten foot diameter parabolic dish aerial mounted on the roof of the cabin.
 Known as Type 54, this device provided a pencil beam for the low looking Coastal Early Warning radar which could rotate continuously in either direction, sweep backwards and forwards over an operator selectable sector, or be turned to any particular bearing and be held stationary there.
 It was a cousin of Ward Leonard but only needed a two hp motor as it's basis and the ATM was only of 1.5 hp.
 It was mostly electro mechanical in design, but some tricky sounding 'phase sensitive rectifiers' electronics were involved.
 One week was all that was devoted to these two turning gears.

 The next two weeks were dedicated to 'Pivot Mount', another versatile set of machinery used extensively to turn Types 13 and 14.
 I shall not go into it's intricacies here, as I believe that those are sufficiently well covered already in my RAF Ventnor pages, and it is enough to say that I found it highly interesting but brain taxingly complicated.
 It was my introduction to the way relays may be used to achieve all sorts of logical control and the amazing 'Amplidyne', an electro mechanical amplifier, was a revelation of man's ingenuity.
 This motor-generator type machine literally screamed an audible protest as it was forced to bear the burden of jumping a two ton radar from one bearing to another.
 Three sets of this equipment were provided for our amusement and on the right I provide a very poor artist's impression of one of them.
 When driven, the offset mass of the gearbox and the flat cabin mounting platform, rotate around the 'pivot' which is enclosed in the lower part of the structure on the left.
-In use the hexagonal base of the 'pivot' is mounted on the concrete roof of the 'plinth' building, and the cabin is designed to fit so that the 'pivot' is central within it.At the end of the two weeks, besides having to endure the 'question and answers' test paper, we were 'boarded' on the Turning Gears.
+In use the hexagonal base of the 'pivot' is mounted on the concrete roof of the 'plinth' building.
+The cabin is designed to fit over the rectangular part resulting in the 'pivot' being central within it.At the end of the two weeks, besides having to endure the 'question and answers' test paper, we were 'boarded' on the Turning Gears.
 This involved three grizzled Flight Sergeants quizzing us individually on the technical drawings and theory of operation, and it lasted for about an hour if one did not make too many mistakes.
 A typical question was 'Show me how Sector Sweep works'.
 The student had to pick the correct starting point on the several large circuit and relay diagrams and follow the correct paths to achieve sector sweeping.
 If he took a wrong path the examiner did not bother to point it out: he waited until the unfortunate student discovered that for himself.
 A few small mistakes seemed to be acceptable provided the examinee realised his error fairly quickly.
 I shall always remember that my examiner was so competent that he was able at the same time to practise Morse communication with a colleague, using a key under the table on his knee and wearing a single ear-piece, while still following my hesitant explanations like a hawk.
 It was a nerve wracking day for all of us, but amazingly we all passed this most severe form of testing.
 We were ecstatic, another milestone passed and we were still all together.
 The following week we were to start on the last stage of our training by learning about the Radar equipment itself.

 Top of Page...or...Previous Page...or...Return to Index